• Skip to primary navigation

 The following are the strength of traditional public schools:

-• They offer a variety of clubs, activities, and after-school programs that their students can take part in.
+• They offer a variety of clubs, activities, and after-school programs that their students can participate in.

-• They attract more qualified teachers as their teachers are required to be certified by the state.
+• They attract more qualified teachers as their teachers must be certified by the state.

-• Public schools make it possible for children to attend the same school as their friends and neighbors living in the same district with them.
+• Public schools allow children to attend the same school as their friends and neighbors living in the same district with them.

 • They are absolutely free to attend; parents don’t have to pay tuition for their kids to attend school.